 For some goals, that timeframe can help with motivation or the need for urgency.
 Those kinds of goals are different.
 I see those as personal challenges.
 Those can be fun when used in moderation.
 I challenged myself to ski some black diamond slopes this winter and (technically) accomplished that one – although it wasn’t pretty.

 In the past, this led me to add timeframes to ALL goals.
-It’s a
+It’s a business-y way of looking at things, but it’s not what’s best for every personal goal.

 In my last job, we did something called quarterly planning.
 Most companies have something similar.
 We gathered together to create a plan for what our teams would each work on for the next quarter – all while attempting to align our with plans with the larger group, other teams dependencies and company strategies.

-This type of planning is based on the systems discussed in the book Radical Focus, which has become required reading by management at just about every tech company
+This type of planning is based on the systems discussed in the book Radical Focus, which has become required reading by management at just about every tech company now a days.

 The premise is simple: break the year up (usually into quarters).
 From there, create objectives (problems that need to be accomplished) and key results (things that will tell you the objective is accomplished).
 Each team does this, with some key results being delivered by teams under them.